Silkhenge: Discovery

 In August 2013, Georgia Tech student Troy Alexander was visiting Tambopata National Reserve in Peru.
-He found, under a tarpaulin, a tiny bit of silk in a circular pattern one inch wide.
-Searching around, he found three more.
+He found, under a tarpaulin, a tiny bit of silk in a circular pattern approximately one inch in diameter.
+Upon further investigation of the area, Alexander found three additional similar structures.
 He posted a picture on Reddit asking for help identifying it.
 No information was forthcoming, as this turned out to be a completely unknown phenomenon.
 His discovery acquired the name "silkhenge" because of its similarity to Stonehenge.

 At the end of that year, an eight-day expedition led by Phil Torres found dozens more examples of this phenomenon, generally on the trunks of bamboo and cecropia trees.
 Spiderlings hatching from the structures were documented, but like many baby arthropods they lacked the features typically used to identify adults, and none lived to adulthood.
 DNA tests were also inconclusive, so the species creating these structures remained unidentified.
 A video was posted on YouTube of spiderlings hatching.

-Among the hypothesized reasons for the fence were the possibilities that it is intended to trap mites that live in the same environment, as food for the hatchlings, or that it protects the egg and baby spider from ants.
+One hypothesized purpose of the fence is that it serves to trap mites and other small arthropods known to share the same habitat.
+This could, in turn, secure a food source that would be easily accessible to the spiderlings upon hatching.
+It has also been proposed that it protects the eggs and spiderlings from possible predators such as ants.